vfig/newbridge/readme.txt

 NewDark distribution for more information on configuring font sizes and colours, and what kinds of subtitles are shown.

+If you want subtitles for all the stock dialog and sound effects in the game, you will have to install a Thief Gold subtitle pack.
+An English subtitle pack can be found at http://www.ttlg.com/forums/showthread.php?t=144354

 Texts and subtitles in this mission are available in English, German, and Italian.
 The 'language' setting in INSTALL.CFG sets the languages used by the game.
 By default this is set to the language that your version of Thief uses.